 DIS uses a U.S. style grading system.
 UAlbany awards the same number of credits and the same grades as DIS

-Courses may also satisfy major and minor requirements, upon approval by the department.
+Courses may also satisfy major and minor requirements, with approval by the associated academic department(s).
+You may file a request to have additional courses approved for equivalency as necessary.

-All courses taken abroad count towards UAlbany General Elective credits.
+All courses successfully completed through this program abroad that are not assigned a specific UAlbany course equivalency will at least count as UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
-You may file a request to have additional courses approved for equivalency as necessary.

 There are many places to eat in Stockholm.
 You will also have a kitchen to cook your own meals.
 No meal plan is provided.
 However, some meals will be included on study tours by DIS.